Can a humble city pigeon become a trusted peacemaker and lift our spirits in ways we never imagined?

 - How likely are you to recommend this program?
 (1–5)

-- Optional: Tell us one thing you enjoyed.
+- Optional: Share one thing you enjoyed.

-Below is a concise comparison of common concerns and our practical responses.
+Below is a concise comparison of common concerns and our practical responses:

-Concern | What People Fear | Our Response |
+| Concern | What People Fear | Our Response |

-Health risks | Spread of disease from birds to people | Hygiene protocols, CDC-aligned guidance, and routine veterinary care |
+| Health risks | Spread of disease from birds to people | Hygiene protocols, public health–aligned guidance, and routine veterinary care |

-Cleanliness | Lofts and public spaces are becoming dirty | Scheduled cleaning, waste management, and restricted areas near food prep |
+| Cleanliness | Lofts and public spaces are becoming dirty | Scheduled cleaning, proper waste management, and restricted areas near food preparation |

-Behaviour | Startling or aggressive birds around children | Temperament screening, supervised interactions, and volunteer training |
+| Behaviour | Startling or aggressive birds around children | Temperament screening, supervised interactions, and volunteer training |

-Environmental concerns | Impact on wild pigeon populations and ecosystems | Secure housing, controlled breeding, permitted release programs only |
+| Environmental concerns | Impact on wild pigeon populations and ecosystems | Secure housing, controlled breeding, and permitted release programs only |

-Ethics | Keeping birds in captivity for human benefit | Enrichment, adoption policies, and transparent welfare metrics |
+| Ethics | Keeping birds in captivity for human benefit | Enrichment, adoption policies, transparent welfare standards, and community impact tracking |

 We’re open to questions and invite people to see our work.
 With responsible care and clear policies, pigeons can bring joy.
 That’s why natural ambassador pigeons are the surprising champions of good vibes!